docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 - For organizations and developers that want to prevent container attacks and reduce vulnerabilities in developer environments.
 - For organizations that want to ensure stronger container isolation that is easy and intuitive to implement on developers' machines.

-### What happens when Enhanced Container Isolation is enabled?
+### What happens when Enhanced Container Isolation is tuned on?

 When Enhanced Container Isolation is turned on, the following features are enabled: